lam1607/FlowarePopover/README.md

 # FlowarePopover

-FlowarePopover as named, is the custom popover based on NSPopover and other libraries to display an NSViewController or NSView on a NSWindow or NSView popup.
+FlowarePopover as named, is the custom popover based on NSPopover and other libraries to display an NSViewController or NSView on an NSWindow or NSView popup.

 ## Requirements